dd32/td-gh-ex/readme.txt

 Keyboard navigation is working properly in the forward direction by using the tab key.
 For the reverse direction, Shift+Tab key is working on all the parent menus and if the dropdown menus are open then it is working on it.
 The focus is moving back to the parent menu having submenus from the next menu in a reverse direction.

+== License ==

+Busiprof WordPress Theme, Copyright (C) 2013-2021, priyanshumittal Busiprof is distributed under the terms of the GNU GPL

+ARzine WordPress Theme is the child theme of Busiprof Theme, Copyright (C) 2018-2021, priyanshumittal ARzine WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 1.8.3
+* Added parent theme license information.
+* Fixed the prefix issues.

 = 1.8.2
 * Fixed header section style issue in mobile view.